-Hebrew, Aramaic, and Greek texts were written on the scrolls in columns.
-Containing all or part of every book of the Hebrew Bible (Old Testament) with the exception of Esther, the scrolls also include many non-biblical books, some previously known only in Greek or other languages, but now found in Hebrew.
+Hebrew, Aramaic, and Greek texts were written on the scrolls in columns containing all or part of every book of the Hebrew Bible (Old Testament) with the exception of Esther.
+The scrolls also include many non-biblical books, some previously known only in Greek or other languages, but now found in Hebrew and Aramaic.
 There are also a number of previously unknown compositions.

 The majority of the scrolls were discovered in caves along the western shore of the Dead Sea from 1947 to 1956.
 The most famous of these are the eleven caves near Qumran, where a community lived which some scholars identify as Essenes, a Jewish sect known to have existed elsewhere in Israel during the Second Temple period, which includes the time of Jesus.
 Scrolls were also discovered at several other locations north and south of Qumran, and in the 1960s scrolls were unearthed during the excavation of Masada.
-A few have been discovered during the past decade.
+A few have been discovered in various locations near the Dead Sea during the past two decades.

 Why are the scrolls so important?

-The scrolls comprise, among other things, the oldest copies of parts of the Bible in existence.
+The scrolls comprise, among other things, the oldest existing copies of parts of the Bible.
 The Qumran scrolls date from approximately 250 B.C. to about 65 A.D., and at some other locations to about 135 A.D.
 Before the discovery of the Dead Sea Scrolls, the oldest existing manuscripts of parts of the Hebrew Bible came from about 800-1,000 A.D.
-The oldest complete copy of the Hebrew Bible, the Leningrad (St. Petersburg) Codex, dates to 1008 A.D.
+The oldest complete copy of the Hebrew Bible, the Leningrad (Saint Petersburg) Codex, dates to 1008 A.D.
 This means that the Dead Sea Scrolls provide us with texts of the Bible copied more than 1000 years earlier than any others now in existence!

 The scrolls are also important because they have enabled scholars to gather an immense amount of information about how the Bible was written and how it was transmitted from generation to generation.
 In many cases, the scrolls show a remarkable similarity to the text of the Hebrew Bible currently in use.
 In some cases differences between the scrolls and the traditional Hebrew text help explain difficulties in the present Hebrew Bible, and most modern translations of the Bible (such as the NIV) incorporate some of the new information from the scrolls.